goldsborough/Writer-Tutorial/Part-3/part-3.md

     self.replaceField = QtGui.QTextEdit(self)
     self.replaceField.resize(250,50)

 Almost done.
 We want to also provide the user with some search options, namely case-sensitivy control and a "Whole word" flag, which only highlights occurences that have non-alphanumeric characters to their left and right.
 For example, "I like cat soup" would pass the "Whole word" check for the word "cat" because the word "cat" is not part of another word.
-In "I greatly enjoy concatenating strings", the word "cat" would be highlighted if the "whole words" flag is unchecked, but would be ignored if the user only wants "whole words".
+In "I greatly enjoy concatenating strings", the string "cat" would be highlighted if the "whole words" flag is unchecked, but would be ignored if the user only wants "whole words".
 The code for this is very simple, the only important things is that these `QCheckBox`es are class members so we can check their states later on.
 Also, we create a `QLabel` that will hold the string "Options:", just for visual clarity:

     optionsLabel = QtGui.QLabel("Options: ",self)